What is Auto Proximity?

 One of the main advantages of Auto Proximity is that you can run a regular forecast for wells with enough production data and a proximity forecast with wells of limited production.
 By default, the threshold is set to 12 months of production, however, you can change this to your preference in the “Apply to wells less than” box.
 After making the selection, ComboCurve will automatically calculate the number of wells above and below this threshold.
 You can deselect the “Run Auto Forecast” if you don’t want to run a regular forecast on the wells above the production threshold.

-ComboCurve will pull forecasts from existing project.
+ComboCurve will pull forecasts from the existing project.
 To select a different project,

 you can click on the “Current Project” box and delete the text and then type